Skip to main content

 Insurance for your camera gear is always a good idea, but the final decision comes to you the owner of the gear.
 Professional photography and videography equipment can add up to a lot of money and any unforeseen circumstances could leave you at a big loss.

-Uganda is very safe and the risk of gear robbery and theft is really small, but every situation is different.
-Our advice is that if you can get gear insurance, get it and have that extra peace of mind.
+Uganda is very safe and the risk of gear robbery and theft is small, but every situation is different.
+Our advice is that if you can get gear insurance, get it and have that peace of mind.

-Final Thoughts
+Closing Thoughts

 To wrap up, Uganda is a worthwhile destination for all kinds of visitors who are interested in wildlife, culture, landscapes, and a true sense of adventure.